scottwesley31/Amazon_Vine_Analysis/README.md

 ## Results

 In order to analyze the musical instruments Amazon product reviews, the dataset was extracted from an AWS S3 bucket and then transformed using PySpark in a Google Colab Notebook.
 The `review_id`, `star_rating`, `helpful_votes`, `total_votes`, `vine`, and `verified_purchase` columns were selected from the original dataframe and then filtered to display only the rows with `total_votes` greater than or equal to 20.
 This subset was further filtered by the rows containing a ratio of `helpful_votes/total_votes` that was greater than or equal to 50%.
-This filtered out review that had less online interaction overall.
+This filtered out reviews that had less online interaction overall.
 This dataframe (named `helpful_votes_df`) was then utilized to answer the following questions:

 ### How many Vine reviews and non-Vine reviews were there?
 To determine how many Vine and non-Vine reviews there were in this data subset, two filtered dataframes were made.
 The following code generated a dataframe (`vine_paid_df`) which filters for the Vine reviews only: